adamluckydo/ontology/Buddhism.md

 #### "It" "Is" "Soup"

-The primary teaching that Buddhism offers is the realization of Emptiness.
+The primary teaching Buddhism offers is the realization of Emptiness.
 Specifically, the emptiness of all phenomena.

 In this case, Emptiness does _not_ mean "nothingness"; it's not claiming that nothing exists (and despite the name it's also not endorsing nihilism, but we'll get to that later).
 Instead, it's a claim that things don't exist in the way we naturally believe they do.
 When we perceive any "thing", we instantly subconsciously label it, conceiving of it as an independent object that matches the identity we labeled it with.